Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 1. B5 via I2: close the unauthenticated NetEvents.
 2. I1, which fixes B7, B8, B9 and B19 together.
-3. B35 and B47: the two remaining Medium bugs.
-4. I5, to catch the next batch automatically.
+3. I5, to catch the next batch automatically.
-5. The remaining Low items as time allows.
+4. The remaining Low items as time allows.